sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-03-27-dsa-pattern-roadmap.md

 1. finish Module 1 before jumping into trees or graphs
 2. use Modules 2 and 3 to lock in traversal and connectivity
 3. move into Module 4 only after shortest paths and Union-Find feel natural
-4. treat Modules 5 through 7 as advanced follow-ups, not day-one material
+4. treat Modules 5 through 8 as advanced follow-ups, not day-one material

 That sequence gives you a stronger base than practicing advanced problems too early.

+---

+## Module Outcomes

+If you follow the roadmap in order, each stage should unlock a different interview skill:

+- **Modules 1 to 3**: fast recognition of array, string, tree, and graph traversal patterns.
+- **Module 4**: confidence with state design, greedy reasoning, and structured graph problems.
+- **Modules 5 and 6**: stronger preprocessing intuition for graphs, strings, and range queries.
+- **Modules 7 and 8**: comfort with harder state spaces, design-heavy questions, and interview problems that mix algorithms with modeling.

 ---